 James A. Robertson - Partner

-JAMES A. ROBERTSON is a Partner and the Practice Group Administrator of the firm’s nationally recognized Health Care Practice.
+JAMES A. ROBERTSON is a Partner and the Practice Group Chair of the firm’s nationally recognized Health Care Practice.

 Jim began his career as Law Secretary to the Honorable Thomas S. O'Brien of the Superior Court of New Jersey, Appellate Division, 1990-1991, and afterward, as an associate at the firm of Wilentz, Goldman & Spitzer in Woodbridge, New Jersey, where he concentrated his practice in complex commercial and corporate litigation.
 He was the Managing Partner of Kalison, McBride, Jackson & Robertson, P.C., one of New Jersey’s premiere health care boutique law firms, from 2000-2011, when his firm merged its practice with McElroy, Deutsch, Mulvaney & Carpenter, LLP.